Associate Professor Xuemin Wang

 My research focuses on the mechanisms that control cell function and their roles in human diseases, in particular, the intracellular signalling pathways that control protein synthesis in mammalian cells.

-I also study the role of elongation factor 2 kinase (eEF2K) and the MNKs (all of which are protein kinases that control mRNA translation) in metabolic disease and in cancer.
+I also study the role of elongation factor 2 kinase (eEF2K) and the MNKs (which are protein kinases that control mRNA translation) in metabolic disease and in cancer.

 My research at SAHMRI includes studies on the regulation of protein synthesis in cancer cells, especially in tumour growth, and on the molecular mechanisms that drive diet-induced weight gain and the development of metabolic diseases such as type 2 diabetes.
 A key goal is to identify novel therapeutic targets to tackle these widespread and often hard-to-treat disorders.